adjtomo/seisflows/docs/instructions.rst

 After the download completes, make sure that all paths specified in /home/tests/checkers/paths.py  are correct.
 For example, if you compiled SPECFEM2D somewhere other than /home/packages/specfem2d-d745c542, you will need to modify the entry SPECFEM2D binary file entry accordingly.

-7. run FWI checkerboard test in serial
+7. Run FWI checkerboard test in serial
 --------------------------------------

 To run the checkboard test, simply type::